Plumsail/workflow-actions-pack-docs/source/actions/Permissions management.rst

                    * ViewOnly

        -  5
+    *  -  SiteUrl
+       -  The URL of the current SharePoint site.
+This property defines context of the workflow action.
+All actions performed by workflow action will be executed on specified SharePoint site.
+If this property is blank it will use current SharePoint site by default.
+       -  https://contoso/SiteUrl[%Workflow Context:Current Site URL%]subSite
     *  -  User or group
        -  Login, Email or Name of the User or Group.
 Also you can specify multiple items using semicolon ';' delimited
        -  Workflow Context:Initiator
-    *  -  AdminEmail
+    *  -  AdminLogin
        -  E-mail of the SharePoint administrator (for Office 365 only).
        -  admin@contoso.com
     *  -  AdminPassword
        -  Password of the SharePoint administrator (for Office 365 only).
        -  admin’sP@ssw0rd$
-    *  -  SiteUrl
-       -  The URL of the current SharePoint site.
-This property defines context of the workflow action.
-All actions performed by workflow action will be executed on specified SharePoint site.
-If this property is blank it will use current SharePoint site by default.
-       -  https://contoso/SiteUrl[%Workflow Context:Current Site URL%]subSite
     *  -  ThrowError
        -  Detects whether workflow should be interrupted in case of error or not.
        -  Yes